jellyfin-archive/jellyfin-docs/general/clients/installing-mopidy.md

 enabled = true
 # Useful if you want to control this instance from a remote mpd client
 hostname = 0.0.0.0
+port = 6600
 # If you have artists or folders with large amounts of files, this helps avoid timeout errors
 connection_timeout = 300

 # Used in the event you want to control this system from a web browser
 [http]
 hostname = 0.0.0.0
+port = 6680
 ```

+Be aware that Mopidy provides no security on open ports, so if you'll be running this in a public place you'll likely want to change `0.0.0.0` to `127.0.0.1` to prevent somebody else hijacking your listening sesion.

+## Usage

+Once Mopidy is running, you can connect and control it with your client of choice.
+MPD clients will connect using port 6600 by default.
+Tested MPD clients include [ncmpcpp](https://github.com/arybczak/ncmpcpp) and [M.A.L.P](https://play.google.com/store/apps/details?id=org.gateshipone.malp).
+Web clients can be reached at `http://localhost:6680`, or `http://$IP_ADDRESS:6680` if this is a remote system.